ahudsonelectric/TOR-Hidden-Service-Verification/README.md

 ## What i'm doing?

-A client and a daemon with that concept
+A browser add-on and a daemon with that concept

 ## How does the daemon work?

 Initialize under the same domain the services listed in the configuration file with an additional port where customers can send their challenge to verify the identity of the author of the services provided by the domain

-## How does the client work?

-Loads the service's public key and sends a challenge to the domain to identify the author of the services provided

-Python client is just a POC

 ## How does the challenge look?